-Bayern Munich v RB Leipzig
+Bayern edge Leipzig to go nine clear

-Own Goal by Josko Gvardiol, RB Leipzig.
-FC Bayern München 3, RB Leipzig 2.
+Match ends, FC Bayern München 3, RB Leipzig 2.

+Bayern Munich edged an entertaining game with RB Leipzig to go nine points clear at the top of the Bundesliga.

+Thomas Muller slotted in a rebound after Peter Gulacsi parried Robert Lewandowski's shot but Andre Silva poked in an equaliser.

 Line-ups